thebostondao/tbd-frontend/assets/The Boston DAO.md

 >i.
 Do things that are new, positive-sum, and disruptive so that people who learn about us can leverage and improve our framework — this is how we grow.
 We stand for Boston and Boston stands for trailblazing, pioneering revolutionists.
 This Manifesto is no exception; it should evolve with the DAO.

 c.
 Open, transparent, and accountable
 >i.
-We believe that the future of governance involves operating publicly and deliberately.
-A lot of the crypto space is full of scams and bad-faith actors.
-We seek to be an model of how a well run community with integrity, values, and accountability can demonstrate the promose of web3 tech to be a force of good in the world, not just another get-rich-quick scheme.
+We believe that the future of governance involves operating publicly, deliberately, and in good faith.
+We understand that Massachusetts is a somewhat antagonistic climate towards web3 (see: Senator Warren's comments on crypto).
+If we want to have influence in Boston we will need to convince the skeptics that there's more to web3 than scams, ponzi schemes, and toxic defi bros.
+One way to do this is by serving as an example of the best parts of the web3 community.
+We will strive to be a model of how a well run community with integrity, values, and accountability can demonstrate the promise of web3 tech to be a force of good in the world.

 d.
 Inclusive and diverse
 >i.
 The Boston DAO is holistically meritocratic — understanding that every decision is not black and white, but also pushing to innovate and govern in a truly digital world.